Discover Shine Falls: The Breathtaking 58-Meter Waterfall Near Napier

 Is There an Entrance Fee to Visit Shine Falls?

-There's no entrance fee to visit the site.
-You can enjoy hiking access without any charges.
-Facilities like picnic tables and toilets enhance your experience, making it a perfect spot for a nature outing.
+There’s no entrance fee to visit Shine Falls.
+Enjoy free access to the hiking trail, complemented by facilities like picnic tables and toilets for a comfortable nature outing.

 Are Dogs Allowed on the Hiking Trail?